offen/analyticstxt/draft-offen-analyticstxt.md

 #### Allowed values

+##### none

+The data collected is not shared with any party unless affiliated with implementor.

 ##### user

-Users can access the usage data that is associated with them in a non-aggregated way, isolating all data that is specific to their current means of reidentification.
+Users can access the usage data that is associated with them in a non-aggregated way, isolating all data that is specific to their current means of re-identification.

 ##### public